The capital of South Australia, with over 1.1 million population Adelaide is the 5th largest city in Australia.

 The historic German village, Hahndorf is located on the hills of Adelaide.
 Many of the original buildings and traditions have been preserved and complemented by a myriad of cafes and specialty shops.
 There is a wide selection of accommodation, restaurants, arts, crafts and art galleries.
 Several vineyards represent the best wines from Adelaide Hills on the main street of Hahndorf.

-Memorial Rock in Glenelg marks the place where Colonel Light and his team originally disembarked to begin surveying and searching for a site to locate the planned capital of South Australia in 1836.
+National War Memorial marks the place where Colonel Light and his team originally disembarked to begin surveying and searching for a site to locate the planned capital of South Australia in 1836.

 Located on North Terrace, Adelaide.
 The western part of the existing building is the Old Parliament House constructed in 1889 and the rest of the building was added around 1939.
 There are tours of the building between 10 am and 2 pm.